Bass Pro Shops 150 Series Rules

 a) One-day Tournaments: No off limits

 iii.
 Communications; During official competition day(s), a competitor may not use a CB radio, a VHF marine-band radio, a cellular phone, texting or any other type of communication device for locating or catching fish.
-Competitors are permitted to transmit by radio or telephone only in the event of an emergency.
+Competitors are permitted to transmit by radio or cellular device only in the event of an emergency.
 A designated tournament official must be granted access to the competitor's boat and cell phone at any time during competition.
 Failure to grant such access will result in immediate disqualification.

 iv.
 Hole Sitting; During Tournament hours, the practice of “hole-sitting” is strictly prohibited in all events.
 Competitors may not follow non-competitor’s boats for the purpose of a non-competitor assisting in locating fish.

 v.
 Polygraph: By his/her signature on the official entry form, each competitor agrees to submit to a polygraph examination/truth verification method as determined by ABA and abide by its conclusion.
 The Tournament Director will have the discretion to determine the need for a polygraph/truth verification examination.
 ABA will arrange for an independent expert to administer and interpret the results and establish the scope of the questions to be asked during the examination.
 In the event a competitor refuses to take or fails to pass the examination, he/she will be disqualified from the event in question and other disciplinary action taken as deemed appropriate in accordance with Rule 3 below.
 Anglers who are accused of a rule’s violation will be responsible for all cost incurred for taking a polygraph/truth verification method examination, anglers who fail the examination or refuse to acknowledge payment will be disqualified.

 3. Penalties: In the event of a rule(s) violation, ABA will impose such sanctions, as deemed appropriate, including, but are not limited to the following:

 i.
 Loss of fish in question.

 ii.
 Loss of catch for the day